Outside organisations that can help

 Many cities, towns and regions often have local organisations and charities which can help recruit and place volunteers for your club.
 In addition many of the First Class Counties will be sponsored by large locally based companies who have Corporate Social Responsibility Policies which allow individuals and teams of employees time off to volunteer within the community.

-For the best advice and support of which colleges, universities and local organisations might be able to help in your area, please get in touch with your Volunteer Co-ordinator and Cricket Development Officer at your County Cricket Board (14 KB).
+For the best advice and support of which colleges, universities and local organisations might be able to help in your area, please get in touch with your County Cricket Board (19 KB).